Blog · Strategy

 Will traditional SEO still matter in 2027?

 Yes.
-Consumer search volume on Google remains large, and AI engines' retrieval stacks lean heavily on the same signals traditional SEO rewards.
-GEO is additive, not replacement.
+Consumer search volume on Google remains large, and AI engines' retrieval stacks lean on the same signals traditional SEO rewards.
+GEO is additive, not a replacement.
 The expensive mistake is defunding SEO to pay for GEO; the cheaper path is adding GEO as a distinct discipline with its own KPIs.

-Run SEO and GEO from one dashboard.
+Run SEO and GEO from one ledger.